Digital Transformation

 Here are a few examples: computer-chip design and manufacturing; global weather forecasts; OpenStreetMaps (OSM); aerospace (rockets and satellites); self-driving cars; supply chains and logistics; computer games with 3-dimensional worlds based on physics and behavioural simulations, computed in real time.

 Digitalisation is an automation problem, and automation is the holy grail of any discipline.
 Automating even a small part of a subject area requires a level of awareness and domination of that area and of its complexity that is beyond the successful daily operations.
-Also, automation also goes hand in hand with innovation.
-Innovation is equally hard.
+Also, automation goes hand in hand with innovation—innovation is equally hard.

-What compounds the complexity is the fact that both the solution before the transformation («as is») and after the transformation («to be») have to be considered and mastered.
+What compounds the complexity is the fact that the solution both before the transformation («as is») and after the transformation («to be») have to be considered and mastered—and the transition between the two.

 Obviously, understanding is key.
 In complex environments, understanding is a group exercise in communication and knowledge management—yet another huge challenge for organisations.